Lemonade (album): Awards

-"Formation" won in three categories at the 2016 BET Awards for Video of the Year, the Centric Award, and the Viewers Choice Award.
-At the 2017 BET Awards Beyoncé was nominated in 7 categories and won 5, including Album of the Year, Video of the Year for "Sorry" and Best Female R&B/Pop Artist.
-The Lemonade film was nominated for four Primetime Emmy Awards, including Outstanding Variety Special and Outstanding Directing for a Variety Special.
-From the four categories, Beyoncé was nominated in the two mentioned.
-The album's visuals received 11 nominations at the 2016 MTV Video Music Awards.
+Lemonade was nominated for four Primetime Emmy Awards, including Outstanding Variety Special and Outstanding Directing for a Variety Special.
+The album received eleven nominations at the 2016 MTV Video Music Awards.
 They included Breakthrough Long Form Video for Lemonade, Video of the Year, Best Pop Video, Best Direction, Best Editing, and Best Cinematography for "Formation", Best Female Video and Best Art Direction for "Hold Up", and Best Choreography for "Sorry" and "Formation".
 Beyoncé went on to win eight of her nominations, including Video of the Year and Breakthrough Long Form Video.